grafana/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 Available in Grafana Enterprise version 7.4 and later.
 {{% /admonition %}}

-When enabled, Grafana will send the license and usage statistics to the license issuer.
+When enabled, Grafana will send the license and usage statistics on a daily basis to the license issuer.
 If the license has been updated on the issuer's side to be valid for a different number of users or a new duration, your Grafana instance will be updated with the new terms